xilin2/vision-openpose-video/README.md

 ### Run Data Extraction

-1. Open *vid_exp2.py* in "Yolo-Hand-Detection" folder. **Check to make sure that the program will be analyzing and outputting to the correct video directory.** The code can be found at the bottom.
+1. Open *vid_exp2.py* found in the "Yolo-Hand-Detection" folder. **Check to make sure that the program will be analyzing and outputting to the correct video directory.** The lines to do so can be found at the code's bottom.
     ```python
     if __name__ == "__main__":
         dir = '[DIRECTORY]/'